Definition of Kinship Navigator Programs

 Federal Funding Opportunities for Kinship Navigator Programs

-The goal of this funding, as with the FY 2018 and FY 2019 funding, is to help states, territories and tribes take advantage of ongoing federal funding for kinship navigator programs, which is available as of October 1, 2018 thanks to the Family First Prevention Services Act (Family First Act).
+The goal of this funding has been to help states, territories and tribes take advantage of ongoing federal funding for kinship navigator programs, which has been available since October 2018, thanks to the Family First Prevention Services Act (Family First Act).

 Requirements for Ongoing Federal Reimbursement of Kinship Navigator Programs